 Factor 4: The views of the official(s) with jurisdiction over each Section 4(f) property.
-Agencies or organizations with jurisdiction over the four affected Section 4(f) resources include DC SHPO and NPS.
-Coordination with DC SHPO and NPS has been conducted throughout the NEPA process.
+Agencies or organizations with jurisdiction over the four affected Section 4(f) resources include DDOT, NPS, and the Government of Italy.
+Coordination with DDOT and NPS has been conducted throughout the NEPA process.
 DDOT has determined that demolition and replacement of contributing elements of RCPHD (retaining walls and stormwater outfall headwalls), and replacement of the Soapstone Creek Culvert represent appropriate engineering designs that would correct the structural deficiencies in the roadway and improve stormwater management on Broad Branch Road.
-NPS has expressed minor objections to Build Alternatives 2, 3, and 4 which would "use" more square footage of Rock Creek Park than the Preferred Alternative.
-NPS is a signatory to the Section 106 MOA to resolve the adverse effects to the contributing elements of the RCPHD and the Soapstone Creek Culvert.
-With the execution and implementation of the Section 106 MOA, NPS has no objections.
-After review of the Revised Draft EA and Section 4(f) evaluation, the DOI, which includes the NPS, on October 22, 2020, concurred that there are no feasible or prudent avoidance alternatives and that the Preferred Alternative would cause the least overall harm (see Appendix Q).
+DDOT and NPS are signatories to the MOA to resolve the adverse effects to the contributing elements of the RCPHD and the Soapstone Creek Culvert.
+With the execution and implementation of the MOA, DDOT and NPS have no objections.
+NPS has expressed minor objections to Candidate Build Alternatives 2, 3, and 4 which would "use" more square footage of Rock Creek Park than the Preferred Alternative.

-The official with jurisdiction over historic features associated with the Gatehouse at La Villa Firenze, as defined in 23 CFR § 774.17, is the DC SHPO; however, some sections of stone retaining walls determined as historic are located within DDOT right-of-way.
-The Government of Italy (the owner of the Gatehouse at La Villa Firenze) has expressed its concern and firm opposition to any action expropriating any portion of the La Villa Firenze property and stated that Build Alternatives 3 and 4 would significantly impact the Gatehouse, particularly in respect to the pedestrian access to the house and the distance between the house and the new perimeter wall and fence.
-In addition, the Government of Italy was not in a position to agree to Build Alternatives 3 or 4, nor to any build option that would have a significant impact on the market value of the Gatehouse and the La Villa Firenze property as a whole.
-Subsequently, the Government of Italy does not support any Candidate Build Alternatives that would require property acquisition or permanent easement (i.e., Candidate Build Alternatives 3 and 4), or that would be detrimental to the fair market value of the Gatehouse.
-Therefore, Candidate Build Alternatives 3 or 4 in addition to other build options considered that would impact the market value of the Gatehouse at the La Villa Firenze property are not feasible.
-Candidate Alternative 2 and the Preferred Alternative do not require property acquisition or permanent easement of the Government of Italy property; therefore, they are been carried forth for consideration as feasible build alternatives.
-As a result of ongoing coordination throughout the NEPA process, DC SHPO acknowledges the adverse effects to the stone retaining walls associated the Gatehouse at La Villa Firenze within the DDOT right-of-way and is a signatory to the Section 106 MOA to resolve the adverse effects.
-With the execution and implementation of the Section 106 MOA, DC SHPO has no objections.
+The Government of Italy has expressed its concern and firm opposition to any action expropriating any portion of the La Villa Firenze property and stated that Candidate Build Alternatives 3 and 4 would significantly impact the Gatehouse, particularly in respect to the pedestrian access to the house and the distance between the house and the new perimeter wall and fence.
+In addition, the Government of Italy was not in a position to agree to Candidate Build Alternatives 3 or 4, nor to any build option that would have a significant impact on the market value of the Gatehouse and the La Villa Firenze property as a whole.
+Therefore, the Government of Italy does not support any Candidate Build Alternatives that would require property acquisition or permanent easement (i.e., Candidate Build Alternatives 3 and 4), or that would be detrimental to the fair market value of the Gatehouse and therefore, have higher ratings.
+(Alternative 2 and the Preferred Alternative do not require property acquisition or permanent easement of the Government of Italy property.)
+As a result of ongoing coordination throughout the NEPA process, DDOT acknowledges the adverse effects to the stone retaining walls associated the Gatehouse at La Villa Firenze within the DDOT right-of-way and is a signatory to the MOA to resolve the adverse effects.
+With the execution and implementation of the MOA, DDOT has no objections.

 Factor 5: The degree to which each alternative meets the purpose and need for the project.
 The two primary factors of the purpose and need of the project, to resolve deficiencies in the existing roadway infrastructure and stormwater management, are met by all four Build Alternatives.
-Build Alternative 2 partially meets the purpose and need: it does not provide sidewalks in conformance with DDOT's Complete Streets Policy, DDOT's Design and Engineering Manual, and the District's Priority Sidewalk Assurance Act of 2010 that requires the provision of sidewalks along DC streets for any roadway undergoing major reconstruction.
-Build Alternatives 3, 4, and the Preferred Alternative provide additional improvements to address other factors of the purpose and need: improve the safety of motorists, pedestrians, and bicyclists; and provide linkages to serve pedestrian and bicycle travel along the roadway itself as well as to the Rock Creek Park trail systems.
-As shown in Table 4-13, Factor 5 ratings are the same for Build Alternatives 3, 4, and the Preferred Alternative.
-Build Alternative 2 generally meets the purpose and need but does not address pedestrian safety concerns and therefore has a higher rating.
+Candidate Build Alternative 2 partially meets the purpose and need: it does not provide sidewalks in conformance with the District's Complete Streets Program, a policy that encourages the provision of sidewalks along DC streets.
+Candidate Build Alternatives 3, 4, and the Preferred Alternative provide additional improvements to address other factors of the purpose and need: improve the safety of motorists, pedestrians, and bicyclists; and provide linkages to serve pedestrian and bicycle travel along the roadway itself as well as to the Rock Creek Park trail systems.
+As shown in Table 4-13, Factor 5 ratings are the same for Candidate Build Alternatives 3, 4, and the Preferred Alternative.
+Candidate Build Alternative 2 generally meets the purpose and need but does not address pedestrian safety concerns and therefore has a higher rating.